Lead Response System Cost: $8K One-Time (2026)

 The workflow map

 Every channel — call, text, web form, Instagram DM, Google Business message — feeds into one response loop.
+If you’re deciding where Google stops and an owned receptionist should take over, I break down that boundary in AI receptionist vs Google Business Agent.
 Here’s the architecture:

 Trigger — any of these fires the system: